yaskovdev/blog/_posts/2018-01-22-how-your-employer-makes-you-steal-money.md

 comments: true
 ---

-Unfortunately, there are many ways how an unscrupulous person can steal your money.
+Unfortunately, there are many ways of how an unscrupulous person can steal your money.
 He can just pick up your wallet.
 This is the most straight yet dangerous way.
 Alternatively, he can silently pull the wallet out of your pocket.
 Already better, though still dangerous.
 Or he can take your money in exchange for goods or a certain service, but then give you only a half of what he initially promised.
 This is the safest and the most civilized option.
-So, lower result for the same money _is stealing_.
+So, _lower result for the same money is stealing_.

 The bad news are that with the last way even you _can_ steal.
 Even worse: you may do it unconsciously and even not of your own free will.